 22. I further find that gold is not on the list of prohibited items but import of the same is controlled.
-The view taken by the Hon'ble Supreme Court in the case of Om Prakash Bhatia however in very clear terms lay down the principle that if importation and exportation of goods are subject to certain prescribed conditions, which are to be fulfilled before or after clearance of goods, non-fulfillment of such conditions would make the goods fall within the ambit of 'prohibited goods'.
-This makes the gold seized in the present case "prohibited goods" as the passenger trying to smuggle the same and was not an eligible passenger to bring or import gold into India in baggage as per the terms and conditions prescribed under Notification No. 50/2017-Customs Dated 30.06.2017.
-The gold was concealed in rectum in form of capsules and kept undeclared with an intention to smuggle the same and evade payment of customs duty.
+The view taken by the Hon'ble Supreme Court in the case of Om Prakash Bhatia however in very clear terms lay down the principle that if importation and exportation of goods are subject to certain prescribed conditions, which are to be fulfilled before or after clearance of goods, non-fulfilment of such conditions would make the goods fall within the ambit of 'prohibited goods'.
+This makes the gold seized in the present case "prohibited goods" as the passenger trying to smuggle the same was not eligible passenger to bring or import gold into India in baggage.
+The gold was recovered in a manner concealed in form of gold dust, in brown coloured sheet found concealed in trolley bag and kept undeclared with an intention to smuggle the same and evade payment of customs duty.
 By using this modus, it is proved that the goods are offending in nature and therefore prohibited on its importation.
 Here, conditions are not fulfilled by the passenger.

-23. In view of the above discussions, I hold that the derived gold bar weighing 892.07 grams of 24Kt./999.0 purity, retrieved from gold and chemical paste concealed in rectum in form of capsules and undeclared by the passenger/noticee with an intention to clear the same illicitly from Customs Airport and to evade payment of Customs duty, are liable for absolute confiscation.
+23. In view of the above discussions, I hold that the gold weighing 140.780 grams of 24Kt./999.0 purity, retrieved/ derived from gold dust sprinkled on brown coloured sheet concealed in trolley bag and undeclared by the passenger/noticee with an intention to clear the same illicitly from Customs Airport and to evade payment of Customs duty, are liable for absolute confiscation.
 Further, it becomes very clear that the gold was carried to India by the noticee in concealed manner for extraneous consideration.
 In the instant case, I am therefore, not inclined to use my discretion to give an option to redeem the gold on payment of redemption fine, as envisaged under Section 125 of the Act.

-OIO No:32/ADC/SRV/O&A/2025-26 F. No: VIII/10-241/SVPIA-D/O&A/HQ/2024-25
+OIO No:10/ADC/SRV/O&A/2025-26 F. No. VIII/10-230/SVPIA-A/O&A/HQ/2024-25